-In the conversation between Emma Crewe and Myat The Thitsar we both scrutinised the other to assess whether we felt we could establish trust.
+In the conversation between Emma Crewe and Myat The Thitsar both scrutinised the other to assess whether trust could be established.
 Emma reassured Myat The that her idea of partnership was not to pretend we (SOAS and EMReF) were equal if we (SOAS) held the purse strings, but that we would be honest, collaborative and give our partners as much control of design, implementation and evaluation as possible.